Being an advocate: what does it mean?

 Advocating for your child

-If you think your child is at risk of harm, isn’t having her needs met, or is being denied her rights, you might need to advocate for her.
+If you think your child is at risk of harm, isn’t having their needs met, or is being denied their rights, you might need to advocate for them.

 You know and understand your child better than anyone else.
-If people are making decisions for and about your child, your voice and point of view, and your child’s point of view, help to make sure these decisions are in your child’s best interests.
+If people are making decisions for and about your child, you can help to make sure these decisions are in your child’s best interests.

 How to advocate for your child: steps

 Step 1: understand the issue